jrfep/GBIFgaps/README.md

 In case of OVERLAP the results can be used with higher confidence.
 In case of spotting a DATA GAP the users might decide to use alternative data sources, while data providers could gather efforts to close this geographical gaps.
 In case of KNOWLEDGE GAP, data providers and data managers should check for errors in identification or georeferencing in their data, or check the consistency of the taxonomy used.

+FILES AND DATA

+R code for a single species example and multiple species is included in folder 'R'.

+Source shapefiles representing species range's for one of the examples and political boundaries are included in folder 'data', see below for sources acknowledgement.

+Gbif data used in the examples was downloaded using the rgbif-package interfase to GBIF API, query results where kept as Rdata files for reproducibility.
+They are located in folder 'Rdata'.

+Output image files are kept in folder 'img'.

 SOURCES USED

 _Software and packages_